-If you believe a prudent doctor or health care center would not have made the mistake that caused you harm, you may be a victim of medical malpractice.
+If you believe a prudent doctor or health care center would not have made the mistake that caused you harm, you may be a victim of medical negligence.
 Find out more about your case and the possibility of bringing a lawsuit when you call the Springfield medical malpractice attorneys at Wendt Law Firm P.C.

 Statute of Limitations